 The examples of the impacts of different methods of assessments on stroke risk are shown in Figure 2.
 Consider a 50 year old male with newly-diagnosed AF having a CHA2DS2-VASc score of 1 due to hypertension at baseline who experienced ischemic stroke at age 62 years.
 There are 2 different scenarios described as follows:

 Scenario 1 - The patient did not acquire new comorbidities before the occurrence of ischemic stroke (Figure 2A): The CHA2DS2-VASc score of the patient was still 1 when he experienced ischemic stroke at age 62 years.
-All three kinds of assessments would correctly calculate the risk of ischemic stroke as a CHA2DS2-VASc score of 1, due to hypertension as the sole risk factor; however, only the “ideal assessment” could correctly count the stroke risk to a correct age (62 years) and age strata (60-64 years).
+All three kinds of assessments would correctly calculate the risk of ischemic stroke as a CHA2DS2-VASc score of 1, due to hypertension as the sole risk factor; however, only the “ideal assessment” could correctly assign the stroke risk to the correct age (62 years) and age strata (60-64 years).

 Scenario 2 - The patient acquired new comorbidities before the occurrence of ischemic stroke (Figure 2B): Since the patients developed incident diabetes mellitus when he was 56 years old and experienced ischemic stroke at age 62 years, the CHA2DS2-VASc score would be 2 when the stroke occurred.
 However, using the ‘conventional method’, this patient was not censored when he got diabetes, and therefore, the risk of ischemic stroke would be “incorrectly” attributed to a CHA2DS2-VASc score of 1.
 Besides, the occurrence of ischemic stroke would also “incorrectly” be attributed to the ‘wrong’ age (50 years) rather than 62 years.
 On the contrary, this patient would be censored when he developed diabetes using the dynamic or ideal assessment methods, and the incorrect attribution of the stroke risk to a CHA2DS2-VASc score of 1 could be avoided.

-According to the example scenarios described above, the use of “ideal assessment” was able to analyze the risk of ischemic stroke correctly, and would more accurately provide age thresholds for initiations of NOACs and guide clinical decision making for AF patients with one comorbidity.
+According to the example scenarios described above, the use of “ideal assessment” would be able to analyze the risk of ischemic stroke correctly, and would more accurately provide age thresholds for initiations of NOACs and guide clinical decision making for AF patients with one comorbidity.

 The“tipping point” of NOACs for stroke prevention